HyperJump-DeFi/HyperJump-Docs/products/the-asteroid-field.md

 ---
-description: Get $JUMP tokens as a reward for farming your LP's
+Get $JUMP tokens as a reward for farming your LP's
 ---

 # The Asteroid Field